htso/Algo-Strategy-Backtesting/README.md

 subset of the training-validation pairs.
 By evaluating every combination of these pairs, one could quantify empirically the degree (probability) that a model trained on historic data is overfitted (backtest overfitting).

 This is a R implementation of their algorithm, separately described in a recent book[2].
-The variable names follows the notation in Chapter 11 of said book.
+The variable names closely follow the notation in Chapter 11 of said book.

 ## Installation
 To install directly from github, open a terminal, type R, then